 Well, not today.

-Change your ‘someday’ thinking with my 5 practical steps you can take to stop procrastinating.
+Change your ‘someday’ thinking with my five practical steps you can take to stop procrastinating.

-The first step, and often the most hardest, is to be truthful with yourself about what you’re procrastinating over.
+The first step, and often the hardest, is, to be honest with yourself about what you’re procrastinating over.
 Recognise what it is, call it out and put it on the table with a bright light shining over it.
 Brushing it under the carpet and hoping it’ll go away is not the answer.
 It won’t go away.
 Fact.

 Say it, call it, own it.

 A catalyst for change or for getting things done is never a matter of ability; it’s a matter of motivation.
 What motivates you to do what you do is based on one of two things: avoiding pain or gaining pleasure.

 When you find yourself procrastinating, it’s either because the pleasure you’ll get from doing it isn’t strong enough to pull you towards it, or you haven’t experienced enough pain to give you the impetus you need to take action.
 You’re drifting in ‘no man’s land’ until one of these levers kicks in.

 So #3 links with #2.
 Most people make decisions based first on the avoidance of pain.
-So in the absence of pain there will be no action.
-For example, I’ll put off the dentist appointment because my tooth ache has stopped.
-I won’t have that difficult conversation because the problem has ‘kind of’ gone away.
+So in the absence of pain, there will be no action.
+For example, I’ll put off the dentist appointment because my toothache has stopped.
+I won’t have that awkward conversation because the problem has ‘kind of’ gone away.
 I won’t quit my job because today was an OK day.